 Can a relationship be formed solely based on the chemistry between two people?

 In other words, is it because of the bond that people share common needs and therefore a relationship, or is it because of the needs that they get into a relationship and form a bond?
-Is chemistry between two people enough to form a relationship?
+Is the chemistry between two people enough to form a relationship?
 Read more here.

 Does chemistry between two people fade after marriage?

-Marriage is about growing together, being together, exploring together, working together, loving together, crying together.
+Marriage is about growing together, being together, exploring together, working together, loving together, and crying together.
 It is about togetherness.
 Marriage is not all about being right, it is not a competition, it is a lot about just being, being there for each other.
 This, more than anything, keeps the chemistry between two people intact.
 That should be the primary basis of your analysis, whether your partner is there for you when you need him and vice-versa.